 Herzing’s Accelerated Business Administration Program

 Herzing College offers an accelerated Business Administration program, designed to get you job-ready in just 6 months.
-Fast track your career with practical business training and help finding your first job.

 - 6-month accelerated diploma program